tthogho1/flights-mcp/README.md

 ## Getting Your Duffel API Key
 Duffel requires account verification and payment information setup, but this MCP server only uses the API for searching flights - no actual bookings or charges will be made to your account.

+Try using duffel_test first to see the power of this tool.
+If you end up liking it, you can go through the verification process below to use the live key.

 ### Test Mode First (Recommended)
 You can start with a test API key (`duffel_test`) to try out the functionality with simulated data before going through the full verification process:
 1. Visit [Duffel's registration page](https://app.duffel.com/join)